-The prediction from competitive-market theory is that we should observe negative coefficient estimates for the minimum wage variable in employment equations and positive coefficients in earnings equations.
+As noted in the discussions of equation (1) and (2), the prediction from competitivemarket theory is that we should observe negative coefficient estimates for the minimum wage variable in employment equations and positive coefficients in earnings equations.
 As can be seen from the table, only two of the five sectors meet this expectation (convenience stores together with beer, wine, and liquor stores), and in each case one of the coefficient estimates is not statistically significant.

 The general sense of the results in Table 3 is not supportive of the predictions of the competitive model.
-First, three of the minimum wage coefficient estimates in the employment equations are actually positive (although not statistically significant).
-Second, and more important, evidence of a positive earnings effect is expected, but the coefficient estimate is positive and statistically significant in only one case (beer, wine, and liquor stores).
+Evidence of a positive earnings effect is expected, but the coefficient estimate is positive and statistically significant in only one case (beer, wine, and liquor stores).
 Indeed, the estimate is actually negative in two of the equations.
-It is difficult to see how increases in the minimum wages could not increase average earnings, especially in sectors where there is no evidence of disemployment effects.
-Although the results might be indicative of the irrelevance of minimum wages to this sector (and subsectors), they might also suggest that a simple fixed-effects specification inadequately captures the relationship between the minimum wage variable and county-specific components of the error term.
+Given that the coefficient in this equation should reflect the percentage of employees in the market affected by the minimum wage (see equation 2), it would be surprising if minimum wages would not show some effect on average earnings.
+It is also noteworthy that three of the minimum wage coefficient estimates in the employment equations are actually positive (although these are not statistically significant).
+Of course, this pattern of results might be indicative of the irrelevance of minimum wages to this sector (and subsectors), although this seems unlikely given the percentage of workers potentially affected by minimum wage increases reflected in Table 2.